Common searched topics: Manufacturing, Label printing, Sales order

 How orders sync between WooCommerce and inFlow

-As mentioned, inFlow will pull orders from WooCommerce immediately.
-Orders can be made either by a customer who placed an order themselves or if a WooCommerce admin manually creates an order.
+As mentioned, inFlow will automatically pull orders from WooCommerce.
+Orders can be made either by a customer who placed an order themselves or by a WooCommerce admin who manually creates an order.

 From the image below, you can see how the WooCommerce order will look when made into an inFlow sales order.